pcfu/UOWEventBookingSystem/readme.md

 # CSIT214 - Event Booking System

 This repository contains the prototype for CSIT214's Event Booking System for my group.
-It uses Flask micro framework for web services and Flask-SQLAlchemy (for now)
+It uses Flask micro framework for web services and Flask-SQLAlchemy

 ## Installation